ColonolNutty/Sims4CommunityLibrary/README.md

 - Your folder structure should look like this: `<Your Project>/S4CL/sims4communitylibrary` at this point.
 - Ensure you list in the description of your mod a link to the github releases (You may even link a specific release to ensure compatibility.)
 - Ensure you properly attribute S4CL and its author according to the license located at the bottom of this readme.
 - YOU DO NOT HAVE MY PERMISSION TO BUNDLE S4CL INTO YOUR OWN MOD.
 So don't do it.
-Redirect the users of your mod to the [github repository|https://github.com/ColonolNutty/Sims4CommunityLibrary] or [releases|https://github.com/ColonolNutty/Sims4CommunityLibrary/releases] pages instead.
+Redirect the users of your mod to the [https://github.com/ColonolNutty/Sims4CommunityLibrary](github repository) or [https://github.com/ColonolNutty/Sims4CommunityLibrary/releases](releases) pages instead.

 Copyright: